usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 [[↑] Back to top](#css-questions)

 ### What are the different ways we can share a record?

-We can share records using Roles, orgwidedefaults, Apex Sharing, Manual sharing and Sharing rules.
+We can share records using:
+1. Roles
+1. orgwidedefaults
+1. Apex Sharing
+1. Manual sharing
+1. Sharing rules.

 [[↑] Back to top](#css-questions)